-There are a couple different things that make ramen an unhealthy choice.
+There are a couple different things that make ramen a relatively unhealthy choice.
 There’s not much to these provision packets besides salt and carbohydrates.
-While those certainly get thrown around quite a bit as “bad-for-you” buzzwords, you may not know how they actually harm your body.
+While those certainly get thrown around quite a bit as “bad-for-you” buzzwords, you may not know how they actually might harm your body.
 “One container of instant ramen can have almost half the daily recommendation for sodium, and is often low in beneficial nutrients such as fiber, vitamins, and minerals,” says Patricia Bannan, RDN, author of Eat Right When Time is Tight.
 When you ingest that much sodium in a single sitting, your body overcompensates by retaining more water.
 This can cause temporary water weight gain, leaving you feeling bloated and lethargic.

 But while you may feel bloated, chances are you won’t feel full.
 Since the ramen contains lots of refined carbohydrates with virtually no protein or fiber, it’s essentially the very definition of empty calories.
 And you’ve probably heard the song-and-dance about refined carbs; eating too much can lead your blood sugar to spike and then dip, leaving you hungry and ready to eat again—which leads to weight gain.
 Find out what happens to your body right after drinking soda, too.